Sunnydayz77/BetterDoc/better-doc-project/README.md

 -Utilize high-quality, semantic variable names.
 -Follow camelCase and kebab-case conventions.
 -Remove unnecessary boilerplate React files and code.
--Remove all console.logs and commented out code.
+-Remove all console.logs and commented out code when submitting project.
+-Have GitHub commits every day.
 -Host the BetterDoc app on Surge.
--Have GitHub commits every day.

 Post-MVP: